Piotr1215/crossplane-k8s-composition/README.md

 - namespace to deploy to
 - image with tag

-First we need to let Crossplane know that we would like to define a composite resource (XR), by creating a composite resource definition (XRD) `kubectl apply -f definition.yaml`.
-Next let's create a sample composition to let Crossplane know what resources should be created `kubectl apply -f composition.yaml`.

 > Definition describes API for creating a composite resource whereas composition defines what managed resources will be created when composite resource is created either directly or by a dedicated claim.

-Here are the resources created in our cluster. `kubectl get xrd` shows our composite resource definition whereas `kubectl get compositions` returns all available compositions.
-Give it a try.

-We need to create a namespace for the resources `kubectl create ns devops-team` first.

 Our composition and definition describes what Kubernetes objects we want to create, but how should developers let us know what should be created?
 Do they need to open a Jira ticket? 😤...
 Nah, they just need to create a simple claim, like so